MarkusMannheim/code-breaker/README.md

 My work asked me to have a look at the [Australian Signals Directorate (ASD) 75th anniversary coin challenge](https://www.abc.net.au/news/2022-09-01/act-spy-agency-releases-coin-with-secret-code/101391964).
 The agency is using the coin as a novel recruitment/marketing campaign.
-There are more details on the ASD website, [including high-resolution images of the coin](https://www.asd.gov.au/75th-anniversary/events/commemorative-coin-challenge).
+See its website for more details, [including higher-resolution images of the coin](https://www.asd.gov.au/75th-anniversary/events/commemorative-coin-challenge).

 I'm a cryptography n00b; I barely knew the difference between binary and hexadecimal numbers before this.
 But my manager told me: "Surely we should know what this coin says before we bring everyone's attention to it?"

 So I stumbled through the puzzles &mdash; and they were fun!
-Given that some people have already published how-to guides online, I figure it's worth writing down how I approached this with Python, in part so I don't forget what I learnt.
+Given that some people have already published how-to guides online, I figure it's worth writing down how I approached this with Python, partly so I don't forget what I learnt.
-(Most people seemed to use C++, because they're real programmers, or R, because they're fashionable.)

-If you want to decipher the ASD's encrypted messages yourself, stop reading and throw yourself into it!
+If you want to decipher the messages yourself, stop reading and throw yourself into it!
 But if you lack time, learn from me.
 I wasted hours on the wrong ideas (the coin [looks like a Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher) but it's not) and even more hours because of a typo in my code.